KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 9. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
 10. Recommendation: Found `XMLHttpRequest` in file `favorites.js`: Replace it with built-in fetch.
+11. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-PGHBus by yuhanx0728](https://github.com/yuhanx0728/MMM-PGHBus)